nick1pas/lisvus17/docker/README.md

 docker-compose up -d
 ```

-##
+## 3. Add sql data by using scripts from the project
-3. After the first start login to l2adminer (via http on port 8081 on the machine were it was started) or directly to mariadb server and create databases (use sql files from a build)
+After the first start login to l2adminer (via http on port 8081 on the machine were it was started) or directly to mariadb server and create databases (use sql files from a build)
 Open in a browser `IP-address:8081`, for example `127.0.0.1:8081`.
 Restart the server:
 ```